lorin/resilience-engineering/laws.md

 # Laws, tradeoffs and theorems

-Many of these are from [Beyond Simon’s Slice: Five Fundamental Trade-Offs that Bound the Performance of Macrocognitive Work Systems] by Hoffman and Woods.
+Many of these are documented in [Beyond Simon’s Slice: Five Fundamental Trade-Offs that Bound the Performance of Macrocognitive Work Systems] by Hoffman and Woods.

 [Beyond Simon’s Slice: Five Fundamental Trade-Offs that Bound the Performance of Macrocognitive Work Systems]: https://cmapsinternal.ihmc.us/rid=1K2MHS0D4-1ZT3XRF-HPX/46.%2520Simon's%2520Slice.pdf